BradleyMonajjemi/ruby-style-guide/README.md

 * Release external resources obtained by your program in an ensure block.
-  - the block form of these commands will automatically do this, without the need of this rescue block
+  - the block form of these commands will automatically do this, without the need of this rescue

     ```Ruby
     f = File.open('testfile')